Retail is all about customer service so it's no surprise that effective communication and leadership qualities are highly valued.

 Retail recruiters have lists of skills and attributes they look for when assessing applicants during the application process for graduate schemes – whether you are interested in a buying, store management, finance or e-commerce role.
-Here, recruiters from John Lewis Partnership, Arcadia (Topshop etc), Argos and more give you their tips on how to convince them that you have what they need.
+Here, recruiters from John Lewis Partnership, Enterprise-Rent-A-Car, McDonald’s and Argos give you their tips on how to convince them that you have what they need.

 Show that you can contribute to a retailer’s commercial success, says John Lewis Partnership